 Sometimes it's hard to tell the difference between power supplies you can get in the $50 price range and the $25 price range.
 That might sound strange, but the reason for this is that the higher-end gold models rarely go on rebate while models in this price range regularly do.

-If you're wanting a true step up, consider getting something in the under $75.
+If you're wanting a true step up, consider getting something in the under $75 price category.
 A good PSU at that price point would have quality capacitors, gold certification, and be from a reputable brand.

 Rosewill ARC Series Power Supply